 This gentle interaction between elephants and guests means there is no elephant riding and the elephants don’t perform tricks.
 Your time with them is limited to approximately 1.5 to 2 hours.

-How do you interact with the elephants?
+How do you interact?

 You’ll be watching the elephants splash around in their mud pool (although I only saw one, as the others didn’t feel like it that morning).
 You’ll help scrub them down with coconut fibres to clean their leathery skin and prepare them a fresh meal.